WO-Connor/TCF_Knockout/README.md

 ## TCF_2:
 ### Chunk 1: load_hep_data
+Load integrated Seurat object from end of TCF_1 and subset it to only include hepatocyte clusters.

 ### Chunk 2: recluster
+???

 ### Chunk 4: do_dpt
+Calculates the diffusion map using PCAs 1-12 and from this calculate diffusion pseudotime values for each cell.
+Incorporates these values into the hepatocyte object and creates a scatterplot of the first two eigenvectors from the diffusion map.

 ### Chunk 5: scatter_plots
+Plots and saves the scatterplots created in chunk 4.

 ### Chunk 6: feature_plots
 Plots feature plots of pericentral and periportal gene expression using UMAP reductions.